luerhard/yt_rabbit_hole/README.md

+# Folder structure

-# Usage instructions of this repo
+# Usage and Explanations

-- to install the conda environment, run: `python install.py`
-- this creates an environment called **yt_rabbit_hole** and installs all relevant dependencies listed in env.yml
+# Installation

+This repository uses R and Python.
+Python is used for data collection, while R is used for data cleaning and analysis.

+## Install Python Dependencies

+The virtual environment is managed by [uv](https://docs.astral.sh/uv/getting-started/installation/).
+To install it, run uv sync.

-# API keys
+### API keys
 - create a `keys.txt` and add all available API keys, one per line, to the file.
-- they will be read in automatically.
+- they will be read in and used automatically.

+## Install R Dependencies

+To install the R dependencies open the R files in RStudio and follow the installation instructions for missing packages for each file.

 # Usage of the youtube API
 - example usage is shown in `notebooks/01-yt_requests/02-example_usage.ipynb`